-Any nonprofit organization based in the eleven counties of the greater San Francisco Bay Area is eligible to submit an LOI — Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma counties.
+Nonprofit organizations with 501 (c)(3) public charity tax status and based in the eleven counties of the greater San Francisco Bay Area are eligible to submit an LOI—those in Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma counties.
 The nonprofit does not need to be an arts producer or presenter.
 Individual artists may not apply for a grant.
 Artists must partner with a Bay Area nonprofit as the lead applicant.

 What is a “lead applicant?”

 The lead applicant is the nonprofit organization responsible for managing the project, submitting the LOI, developing the full proposal if invited, and commissioning the artist.
 The lead applicant may collaborate with other organizations.